-We expect that the grant will be applied for with a simple “check box” declaration.
+The grant is applied for with a simple “check box” declaration.
 It is expected thought that HMRC will have extensive enforcement powers to audit applications after the fact in order to prevent fraud and abuse.
-Successive iterations of the guidance and the Treasury Direction have placed increasing emphasis on the intention to police perceived abuse of the scheme.
+Successive iterations of the guidance and the Treasury Directions have placed increasing emphasis on the intention to police perceived abuse of the scheme.

 If the error resulted in an underpayment in a previous claim period, HMRC will need to be contacted directly as they will carry out additional checks.

-Employers should keep records of any adjustments made to payments recieved under the CJRS for six years.
+Employers should keep records of any adjustments made to payments received under the CJRS for six years.